4d/4d-for-ios/website/translated_docs/pt/Actions-DefineFirstAction.md

 ![Done action definition](assets/en/actions/Done-action-definition.png)

 ### PASSO 2.
-Create and edit the Action Database Method
+Criar e editar o método Action Database

 Now that your action is defined in the Project Editor, you have to create the [**On Mobile App Action**](https://livedoc.4d.com/4D-Language-Reference-17-R5/Database-Methods/On-Mobile-App-Action-database-method.301-4286697.en.html) database Method.